-Back in 1962, a sociologist named Everett Rodgers conducted a large-scale research project on how and why certain ideas spread.
-The results, published in a book called Diffusion of Innovations, was gathered from hundreds of case studies showing why some ideas are successful, while others fail and fall into obscurity.
+In 1962, sociologist Everett Rodgers conducted a large-scale research on how and why certain ideas spread.
+The results, published in a book called Diffusion of Innovations, were gathered from hundreds of case studies showing why some ideas are successful while others fail and fall into obscurity.
 In particular, Rodgers outlined particular factors that influence people’s decision to accept or reject ideas.
 If you want to see your big idea turn into a success story, ponder on these five important questions:

 1.)
 Does your idea have relative advantage?